sa1g/deep-learning-unitn/src/possibili_migliorie.md

 ### Idea - [Link](https://chat.deepseek.com/a/chat/s/fc66a5b4-3567-4772-aab8-c2b86788c712)

 SITA works on batch norm.
 CLIP has only layer norm.
-By playing with TPT we already have the augmented views and a wa to keep the _best_ (entropy).
+By playing with TPT we already have the augmented vjews and a wa to keep the _best_ (entropy).
 The idea is to:
 1. calculate per-instance statistics ($\sigma, \mu$) using the best augmented view
 2. aggregate: average
 3. use adapted statistics